-/usr/lib/courier-imap/share/ Directory for public and private keys mkimapdcert Generate a certificate for the IMAPS service mkpop3dcert Generate a certificate for the POP3 service makealiases Create system aliases in /usr/lib/courier/etc/aliases.dat, which is made by processing a ${\tt /usr/lib/courier/etc/aliases/system}$ text file:
+/usr/lib/courier-imap/share/ Directory for public and private keys

+Create system aliases in /usr/lib/courier/etc/aliases.dat, which is made by processing a /usr/lib/courier/etc/aliases/system text file:
-root : postmaster

-mailer-daemon : postmaster

-MAILER-DAEMON : postmaster

-uucp : postmaster

-postmaster : admin
+: postmaster mailer-daemon : postmaster MAILER-DAEMON : postmaster uucp : postmaster postmaster : admin

-/usr/lib/courier-imap/etc/pop3d Courier POP configuration file ADDRESS=0 Address on which to listen.
+/usr/lib/courier-ima p/etc/pop3d Courier POP configuration file ADDRESS=0 Address on which to listen.
 0 means all addresses PORT=127.0.0.1.900,192.168.0.1.900 Port number on which connections are accepted.
 In this case, accept connections on port 900 on IP addresses 127.0.0.1 and 192.168.0.1 POP3AUTH="LOGIN CRAM-MD5 CRAM-SHA1" POP authentication advertising SASL (Simple Authentication and Security Layer) capability, with CRAM-MD5 and CRAM-SHA1 POP3AUTH_TLS="LOGIN PLAIN" Also advertise SASL PLAIN if SSL is enabled MAXDAEMONS=40 Maximum number of POP3 servers started MAXPERIP=4 Maximum number of connections to accept from the same IP address PIDFILE=/var/run/courier/pop3d.pid PID file TCPDOPTS="-nodnslookup -noidentlookup" Miscellaneous couriertcpd options.
 Should not be changed LOGGEROPTS="-name=pop3d" Options for courierlogger POP3_PROXY=0 Enable or disable proxying PROXY_HOSTNAME=myproxy Override value from gethostname() when checking if a proxy connection is required DEFDOMAIN="@example.com" Optional default domain.
 If the username does not contain the first character of DEFDOMAIN, then it is appended to the username.
 If DEFDOMAIN and DOMAINSEP are both set, then DEFDOMAIN is appended only if the username does not contain any character from DOMAINSEP POP3DSTART=YES Flag intended to be read by the system startup script MAILDIRPATH=Maildir Maildir directory